dojoengine/book/src/cairo/hello-dojo.md

 }
 ```

-After you run the subscription, you will be notified when new entities have been updated or created.
-For now, just leave it as is, and let's go create a new entity.
+Once you execute the subscription, you will receive notifications whenever new entities are updated or created.
+For now, don't make any changes to it and proceed to create a new entity.

-In your primary local terminal, run the following command:
+In your main local terminal, run the following command:

 ```bash
 sozo execute spawn
 ```

-By doing so, you've just activated the spawn system, and a new entity has been created.
-You now have a local world that you can interact with.
+By running this command, you've activated the spawn system, resulting in the creation of a new entity.
+This action establishes a local world that you can interact with.

-Now, you can check your GraphiQL IDE, and you will realize that you have received the subscription's result similar to this:
+Now, go back to your GraphiQL IDE, and you will notice that you have received the subscription's results, which should look something like this:
 ```json
 {
   "data": {